test

 Length

 Length is important because it protects your thighs when you transition from sitting on your board to prone paddling position.
 Shorts inseams range in length from 15’ to 21”.
 This is measured from the waist to where the shorts fall at the lower hem.
 A 15” short will sit well above your knee.
 Conversely a 22” out seam will protect your thighs and fall to just around the knees when standing.
 But you run the risk of the extra material getting caught on your knees when you go to stand up.
 This is known as “knee-drag.”
-Fortunately the super-big board shorts of the early 2000s are not so popular these days.
+The super-big board shorts of the early 2000s are making a resurgence, so be careful out there when balancing form and function.
 The peak inseam length for performance is between 18 and 20 inches.

 Always remember to consider the material, fit, seams, waistband, fly, length, pocket design and general use before parting with your hard-earned cash on a new pair of board shorts.
 Good hunting and see you in the water.